-6 Concluding Remarks
+6 Concluding remarks

-In this paper we have briefly reviewed some recent progress in the science of shallow-water nonlinear tides.
+In this paper, we have briefly reviewed some recent progress in the science of shallow-water nonlinear tides.
 From the pioneering work of Chabert d'Hières and Le Provost in physical modeling of the English Channel and simple limited time-stepping models, the science has advanced to a state where even a global model such as FES2004 appears to be remarkably accurate over the European Shelf.
 There is, however, a strong need for powerful data-assimilation methods to supplement hydrodynamical models.
-In many shallow-water regions, bathymetric errors limit the development of accurate hydrodynamical models, and in regions where tide-gauge data are lacking or suspect, remote sensing via satellite altimetry provides one of the few means of constraining such models.
+In many shallow-water regions, bathymetric errors limit the development of accurate hydrodynamical models and in regions where tide-gauge data are lacking or suspect, remote sensing via satellite altimetry provides one of the few means of constraining such models.
 Future progress in mapping nonlinear tides throughout the globe surely depends on further development of these methods.

-One possible refinement of the variational data assimilation approach used here would be to use a more complete development of the tangent linear to the shallow water equations.
+One possible refinement of the variational data assimilation approach used here would be to use a more complete development of the tangent linear to the shallow-water equations.
 To maintain the frequency domain approach required to map specific tidal constituents, this would entail inversion for all relevant linear and nonlinear constituents simultaneously.
-A possible advantage of a scheme such as this is that, for example, corrections to M_2 obtained by data assimilation might result in improvements to the generation terms for M_4 .
+A possible advantage of a scheme such as Fig. 6 a Inverse model Inv-4 amplitude and phase and b change in complex amplitude relative to the prior.
+Satellite tracks are shown with white.
+Validation tide gauges are shown with circles; assimilated tide gauges are colored red this is that, for example, corrections to M_2 obtained by data assimilation might result in improvements to the generation terms for M_4 .

-Future progress also depends on extending such methods to 3D models.
+Future progress also depends on extending such methods to 3-D models.
 We have focused primarily on tidal elevations, partly because of their important geodetic applications.
-Yet determination of tidal currents is necessary for studying a whole range of important coastal processes, from turbulence and mixing rates to sediment and nutrient transport (e.g., Prandle 1997).
-Realistic simulations of shelf currents require 3D models such as those of, for example, Davies et al. (1997) for the European Shelf.
+Yet, determination of tidal currents is necessary for studying a whole range of important coastal processes from turbulence and mixing rates to sediment and nutrient transport (e.g., Prandle 1997).
+Realistic simulations of shelf currents require 3-D models such as those of, for example, Davies et al. (1997) for the European Shelf.

-The results presented here for M4 represent a first step toward applying generalized inverse methods (Egbert and Erofeeva 2002) to overtides or compound tides in relatively localized, shallow-water areas.
-Such methods have proven highly successful and adaptable for linear tides on a global or basin scale, but as we have seen, nonlinear tides in regions such as the English Channel present their own special difficulties, including aliasing and other sampling problems, as well as uncertainties about error-covariance models.
+The results presented here for M_4 represent a first step toward applying generalized inverse methods (Egbert and Erofeeva 2002) to overtides or compound tides in relatively localized, shallow-water areas.
+Such methods have proven highly successful and adaptable for linear tides on a global or basin scale, but as we have seen, nonlinear tides in regions such as the English Channel present their own special difficulties including aliasing and other sampling problems, and uncertainties about error-covariance models.

-As a more general point, this study raises an important issue concerning variational tidal data assimilation in and near shallow coastal areas: absent sufficient local constraints there may be areas where assimilation of offshore altimetry or mooring data may result in inordinately large amplitudes being extrapolated to the coast.
+As a more general point, this study raises an important issue concerning variational tidal data assimilation in and near shallow coastal areas: In absent sufficient local constraints, there may be areas where assimilation of offshore altimetry or mooring data that may result in inordinately large amplitudes being extrapolated to the coast.
 This is, in fact, an issue for all tidal constituents.
-It was a problem Christian Le Provost noticed, and was troubled by, when he began applying variational methods to the global FES solutions.
-As our results here suggest, this problem remains unresolved and deserving of further effort.
+It was a problem Christian Le Provost noticed and was troubled by when he began applying variational methods to the global FES.
+As our results here suggest, this problem remains unresolved and deserves further effort.

-Acknowledgements We are indebted to Florent Lyard and Fabian Lefèvre for use of the FES2004 tidal solution prior to publication.
+Acknowledgments We are indebted to Florent Lyard and Fabian Lefèvre for use of the FES2004 tidal solution before publication.
 We thank Philip Woodworth and several reviewers for useful comments.